Stem Cell Treatment for Cardiomyopathy and Congestive Heart Failure (CHF)

 Regenocyte provides the best treatments for Cardiomyopathy and Heart failure due to the most advanced stem cell processing and delivery technology.
 Our experience and results are unsurpassed.
 Please read below a study that was done on a group of our earliest patients.

-Published in ANTI-AGING MEDICAL NEWS
+Published in REGENERATIVE MEDICAL NEWS

 Objective; The goal of this study is to investigate the feasibility, safety, and clinical outcome of patients with Ischemic Cardiomyopathy treated with Autologous Angiogenic and Cardio-Regenerative Progenitor cells (ACP’s) in a prospective fashion.